brihadeesh/brihadeesh.github.io/content/blog/hugo-org-and-starting-over-at-a-new-blog.md

-Exporting to markdown (Org just doesn't have a good enough support yet), tags and organisation of pages into bundles is handled by [ox-hugo](https://ox-hugo.scripter.co), a wonderful package for Emacs written by Kaushal Modi ([website](https:scripter.co)).
+Exporting to markdown (Org just doesn't have a good enough support yet), tags and organisation of pages into bundles is handled by ox-hugo&nbsp;[^fn:1]<sup>, </sup>[^fn:2].
 The header arguments in the capture template cover everything.
 With Emacs's `.dir-locals.el` feature, a file of that name in the home directory of the blog ensures every new entry or modification into the master posts file gets auto-exported to markdown on save.
 The contents are quite simple.

 ```emacs-lisp